cupOJoseph/ratehopper-contracts/README.md

 // Set this as fromExtraData when Morpho is the source protocol
 // Set this as toExtraData when Morpho is the destination protocol const morphoExtraData = morphoHelper.encodeExtraData(marketId, borrowShares);
+// This encodes: abi.encode(MarketParams, uint256)
-// This encodes the market parameters (loan token, collateral token, oracle, etc.) and borrow shares
+// The MarketParams structure contains loan token, collateral token, oracle, etc.
+// The borrowShares is required for repaying debt when Morpho is the source protocol
 ```

 #### Moonwell